 One or two all-hands meetings may be missed in the case of job interviews.
-In order to be excused, you must supply the instructor and the teaching assistant in advance with the meeting date to be missed, the name of the company, the name and contact information (email and phone number) of your recruiter.
+In order to be excused, you must supply the instructor and your teaching assistant in advance with the meeting date to be missed, the name of the company, the name and contact information (email and phone number) of your recruiter.

 Attendance at meetings during which your team makes a presentation is absolutely required.
 No excuses for absence will be accepted, including job interviews.
 In general, there will be multiple meetings for each type of team presentation.
 If necessary, we will work with you to attempt to coordinate as much as possible team presentations and job interviews.
+If you are absent for any of your team presentation all-hands meetings, you may lose all of your Attendance points and you may lose Team Contribution points.